-Laws regarding abortion and the severity of the situation vary from country to country.
-In Argentina, for instance, voluntary pregnancy interruption is only allowed under certain circumstances: in case of rape and if the woman’s health or life is in danger.
-Otherwise, induced abortion is still considered a crime, but that doesn’t stop the illegal and unsafe occurrence of the practice.
-Recent data showed that the demographic that is most affected by the deadly consequences of clandestine abortions are Argentinian women in their twenties.
+Argentina legalizes abortionLaws regarding abortion and the severity of the situation vary from country to country.
+Argentina is the latest Latin American country to legalize abortion no matter the cause, up until the 14th week of pregnancy.
+Before December 2020, when the Argentine Senate passed the new law, voluntary pregnancy interruption was only allowed under certain circumstances: in case of rape and if the pregnant person’s health or life was in danger.
+Recent data shows that women in their twenties were the most affected by the deadly consequences of clandestine abortions in Argentina in their twenties.

-Even so, Argentina is one of the Latin American countries with the highest percentage of population supporting abortion legalization: according to a survey, up to 59 percent of respondents either strongly or somewhat agreed that this practice should be decriminalized.
-Another study showed that almost 40 percent of Argentinians believed abortion was the pregnant woman’s choice to make.
+Even so, Argentina is one of the Latin American countries with the highest percentage of population supporting abortion legalization: according to a survey, up to 41 percent of respondents either strongly or somewhat agreed that this practice should be decriminalized.
+Another study showed that 35 percent of Argentinians believed abortion was the pregnant woman’s choice to make.
 Peru was on the other end of the spectrum, as around 40 percent of Peruvians participating in the survey thought abortion should be, as a rule, forbidden.

-One big problem, different solutionsIn Brazil, pregnancy termination is decriminalized in three situations: if the pregnancy is the result of rape, if performing an abortion is the only way to save the woman's life, or if the fetus suffers from anencephaly.
-In 2017, the number of post-abortion curettages performed in Brazil rose up to nearly 180 thousand.
-Most Brazilian women that had an abortion in 2016 were of brown ethnicity and married or in a stable relationship.
+One big problem, different solutionsIn Brazil, pregnancy termination is decriminalized in three situations: if the pregnancy is the result of rape, if performing an abortion is the only way to save the pregnant person's life, or if the fetus suffers from anencephaly.
+In 2020, the number of post-abortion procedures performed in Brazil rose up to nearly 170 thousand.
+Most Brazilian women that had an abortion in 2016 were of brown ethnicity, Catholic, and married or in a stable relationship.

-In Colombia, abortion is also decriminalized under very specific circumstances: when the woman’s physical or mental health is at risk, when the fetus will not survive the gestation (or if its disability would result in an unworthy life), and when the pregnancy is the result of rape, artificial insemination or the implantation of a fertilized egg.
+In Colombia, abortion is also decriminalized under very specific circumstances: when the pregnant person’s physical or mental health is at risk, when the fetus will not survive the gestation (or if its disability would result in an unworthy life), and when the pregnancy is the result of rape, artificial insemination or the implantation of a fertilized egg.
 Oriéntame and Profamilia are two renowned organizations that assist with unwanted pregnancies in the country.